TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_skr_1.3_connected_sbc.md

 ## Overview

-The SKR 1.3 is an LPC1768 based board.
+The SKR v1.3 is an LPC1768 based board.

 ## Firmware File

 Choose the correct corresponding firmware (firmware-lpc-sbc.bin) from [here](https://github.com/gloomyandy/RepRapFirmware/releases).
-Remember to rename it to firmware.bin
+Remember to rename it to firmware.bin.
+Put it in the root of the SD card.

 ## SBC